Pondok Indah

 Pondok Indah is an upscale residential area in South Jakarta, Indonesia.
-It is one of the most prestigious suburb areas in Jakarta, and even in Indonesia.
+It is one of the most prestigious suburbs in both Jakarta, and Indonesia.
 Pondok Indah is a much sought-after suburb by expatriates, conglomerates, celebrities, and government officials.

-Houses in this suburb can cost upwards of millions of U.S. dollars in price.
+Houses in this suburb can cost millions of U.S. dollars.
 In 2021, the price range of houses in the suburb was equal to Beverly Hills, California.

-Landmarks in the suburb include Pondok Indah Mall (one of the top five shopping malls in Indonesia according to Forbes) and Pondok Indah Hospital.
+Landmarks in the suburb include Pondok Indah Mall (one of the top five shopping malls in Indonesia according to Forbes), Pondok Indah Hospital, and Pondok Indah Golf Course.

 History

 Background

-Pondok Indah area was previously a vast expanse of dry fields, rice fields, and also a rubber and secondary crops plantations.
-At one point, the area was visited by a famous architect and urban developer, Ciputra, which according to him, the plantation area is very strategic, since it is bordered by Jalan Ciputat Raya (which was previously part of the National Road from Jakarta to Bogor that passed through Palmerah, Ciputat, and Parung) to the west and Lebak Bulus to the south.
-The plantation is located near Kebayoran Baru (the first modern satellite city in Indonesia) and is not a flood-prone area, and the soil does not contain salt like in the northern region of Jakarta.
-The area was also still a stretch of mild forest and a source of clean water.
+Pondok Indah area was previously a vast expanse of fields, rice fields, and rubber and secondary crop plantations.
+At one point, the area was visited by a famous architect and urban developer, Ciputra.
+According to him, the plantation occupied a strategic area, as it was bordered by Jalan Ciputat Raya (which was previously part of the National Road from Jakarta to Bogor that passed through Palmerah, Ciputat, and Parung) to the west and Lebak Bulus to the south.
+The plantation was located near Kebayoran Baru (the first modern satellite city in Indonesia) and was not a flood-prone area.
+In addition the soil did not contain salt like in the northern region of Jakarta.
+The area was also still a stretch of light forest and a source of clean water.

-Ciputra felt that Jakarta would reach its population boom in the 1970s.
-He predicted that a large number of vertical housings would occupy Jakarta in the future.
-That became the reason for him to redevelop the plantation area into a new satellite city.
+Ciputra felt that Jakarta would undergoe a population boom in the 1970s and predicted that a large number of vertical housing would occupy Jakarta in the future.
+Based on this line of reasoning, he sought to redevelop the plantation area into a new satellite city.

 Realization

-On developing Pondok Indah, Ciputra partners with Sudono Salim which at the time Salim wanted to develop Sunter area, Jakarta.
-Pitching that the plantation has better soil and air quality compared to Sunter, Salim agreed to work together and finance the development of Pondok Indah.
+On developing Pondok Indah, Ciputra partnered with Sudono Salim.
+At the time Salim wanted to develop Sunter area, Jakarta.
+Pitching the plantation's better soil and air quality compared to Sunter, Salim agreed to work together and finance the development of Pondok Indah.
 He later said:

 The area can be turned into a luxurious residence that will continue to shine from time to time.
 I can make a master plan right away.
 Regarding the permit to work on a project in this area, I can talk to Mr. Ali Sadikin immediately.